gérer-son-stress-au-travail

 Stress at work: how to recognize and manage it.

-Work overload, too tight a schedule, too demanding a hierarchy… In Switzerland, almost half (49%) of the people under stress declare themselves emotionally exhausted in their work.
-And the consequences are often dramatic for the physical and psychological health of the people who are subjected to it.
+In Switzerland, almost half (49%) of people under stress say they are emotionally exhausted at work.
+And the consequences are often dramatic for the physical and mental health of those who suffer.
 But what are the symptoms and causes that should alert us?
-How to manage this stress?
+How do you manage this stress?

 What is stress?

-Stress is a set of physical and physiological reactions of the organism, in front of a particular situation, which is said to be stressful, and/or stress factors.
+Stress is a set of physical and physiological reactions of the body to a particular situation, which is said to be stressful, and/or to stress factors.
 It is defined by the body’s reactions, both emotional and physical.

-It is above all a normal reaction of adaptation to a situation.
-Some people need urgency and complexity to work effectively.
-However, we are not all equal when it comes to stress.
-A normal situation for one person may cause a more violent reaction for another.
+Above all, it’s a normal reaction to adapt to a situation.
+Some people need situations of urgency and complexity to work effectively.
+However, we are not all equal when it comes to stress, and a situation that is normal for one person may provoke a more violent reaction in another.

 Balance returns when stress is interrupted, but if it continues, it becomes chronic stress.
-It modifies the nervous and hormonal balance, decreases the capacity of concentration and productivity.
+It alters the nervous and hormonal balance, and reduces concentration and productivity.
 This becomes a real danger, with physical and/or psychological repercussions.

-Whether it is work-related or not, stress has an effect on our bodies.
-Here are the physical signs that are most common:
+Whether work-related or not, stress has an impact on our bodies.
+Here are the most common physical signs:

 • Digestive disorders: stomach ache, nausea ;